Post by Matthew Howard 27th November 2019.

 This then needs to be shared and understood by every human on the planet.

-The closest I have found to this so far is this great piece by the comic xkcd:
+The closest I have found to a good graph so far is this great piece by the comic xkcd:

 We can do better than this.. answers on a postcard